 The price-earnings ratio (PER) is the ratio of price per share to earnings per share.
-This ratio shows the amount investors are willing to pay for each dollar (rupiah) reported by the company (Brigham and Houston, 2007).
-The higher PER value indicates the prospect of the stock price being valued higher by the investor on the income per share, so the higher PER also shows the more expensive the stock is to the income per share.
+This ratio shows the amount investors are willing to pay for each dollar (rupiah) reported by the company (Manzoor et al., 2019).
+The higher PER value indicates the prospect of the stock price being valued higher by the investor on the income per share.
+For that reason, the higher PER also shows the more expensive the stock is to the income per share.

-Companies that have a high PER have a high chance of growth rates, which causes investors to interest in buying company shares which can then increase stock prices (Angelovska, 2016).
-The increase in stock prices that occur will be responded positively by investors because it affects stock returns, thus indicating that PER will have a positive effect on stock returns.
-This statement is supported by the results of research conducted by Chavali and Zahid (2011) and Karami & Talaeei (2013).
-Based on the description above, can be formulated the hypothesis as follows:

-H5: PER has a positive effect on stock returns
+The companies with a high PER have a high chance of growth rates.
+It causes investors to be interested in buying company shares which can then increase stock prices (Angelovska, 2016).
+The increase in stock prices that occur will be responded positively by investors because it affects stock returns.
+Thus, it can indicate that PER will have a positive effect on stock returns.
+This statement is supported by the results of research conducted by Karami & Talaeei (2013).
+Based on the description above, the fifth hypothesis can be formulated as follows: $H{\rm s}$: PER has a positive effect on stock returns